johnwcowan/r7rs-work/TimeAdvancedCowan.md

 `yyyy-mm-ddThh:mm:ss.dddZ`.
 There may be any number of subsecond digits; if they are omitted, so is the preceding decimal point.

+`rfc5322-local-string`: A string that conforms to the format for local time in [RFC 5322](https://datatracker.ietf.org/doc/html/5322).
+Roughly speaking, this is of the form
+`WWW, dd MMM yyyy hh:mm:ss ±hh:mm`, where
+`WWW` is the three-letter English-language weekday name, `MMM` is the three-letter English-language month name, and `±hh:mm` represents the signed offset from UTC in hours and minutes, rounded if necessary.

+`rfc5322-utc-string`: A string that conforms to the format for UTC time in [RFC 5322](https://datatracker.ietf.org/doc/html/5322).
+Roughly speaking, this is of the form
+`WWW, dd MMM yyyy hh:mm:ss +00:00`, where
+`WWW` is the three-letter English-language weekday name and `MMM` is the three-letter English-language month name.

 `iso-week-number`: The number of the week in this date's year, between 1 and either 52 or 53.
 Week 1 is the first full week where Thursday ia in January.